ChaseMilligan/Wikiyickistan/content/Zahur Entertainment Network/Free League of Drakkenheim.md

 - Natural disasters, large-scale loss of life, civil war, displaced persons, and refugees.
 - Moral ambiguity, social/political manipulation, religious zealotry and military nationalism.

+# Character Creation

+Join the [campaign](https://www.dndbeyond.com/campaigns/join/70974482140917586) on DDB.
+Put as much effort into your character as you would like.
+Characters start at level 1.
+Please use point buy, or the standard array when making your character.
+Please use the PHB+1 rule when creating a character meaning you can use options from the PHB, and one other source.
+I will rule that [[Drakkenheim]] character options do not count towards your +1 source.
+I also recommend choosing a Drakkenheim character background option which you can read about [here](https://www.dndbeyond.com/sources/dnd/dodr/character-backgrounds), but you can pick any background you would like as long as it is within your PHB+1 sources.
+Careful reading the book to avoid spoilers if you care.
+Refer to [[A League of Our Own]] for more info on AL rules.
+As always, DM has final say.

+#### Affiliations

+Your characters don't have to have pre-existing affiliations with any of the Factions of Drakkenheim, but feel free to explore them when you begin your adventures in Emberwood Village (see below).
+Generally you are meant to be freelancers, but your character could be part of some other organization.
+Drakkenheim is left very open ended, so feel free to choose a faction from any official / partner content as long as it stays within your PHB+1.

+#### Backgrounds

+**Continental Nobility:**
+	 You are the scion of a noble household in [[Mythmos]].
+Whether you hail from [[Caspia]], [[Elyria]], or [[Westemär]], the fall of Drakkenheim has either adversely impacted your family’s fortunes, or created a tantalizing opportunity to increase your political power and influence.
+**Mageborn:**
+	You manifested arcane magical abilities at a young age, and were taken into the guardianship of the [[Amethyst Academy]].
+You learned to harness your magic at a secluded magical school.
+After you came of age and completed your apprenticeship, you became free to pursue your own interests, but you must respect the laws and customs that govern all those with spellcasting powers.
+Under the [[Edicts of Lumen]], mages are disinherited of any noble titles, and cannot own land.
+**Devoted Missionary:**
+	You are a follower of one of the many religions of the world.
+Through either divine calling, visions, or prophecies, or because your church sent you as an envoy and representative, or maybe because you are seeking divine answers, you have made the journey to Drakkenheim.
+What sacred purpose lies in the ruins that you are quested with uncovering?
+**Survivor:**
+	Not everyone left Drakkenheim after the meteor.
+Some stayed behind, searching the ruins for things they lost: friends and family, or just seeking out treasure and artefacts.
+You know what places in the city are the most dangerous, what paths are the best to take, and often have an idea of the fastest ways to travel.
+Despite the Haze, and dangers, you’ve managed to survive, but carry the weight of Drakkenheim’s madness with you.
+**Treasure Seeker:**
+	Lost treasure and valuable relics brought you to Drakkenheim.
+Perhaps the prospect of earning more gold than you can spend in your lifetime is too tantalizing to pass up, or alternatively you may seek items for their historical or religious significance.

-# Setting Info (Optional Read)
+# Setting Info

+Some "meta" knowledge might be gained here, but I want to make sure everyone has the right expectations going in.
+You can decide whether your character knows these things or not, but they are important to know out of character before playing.
+Some knowledge can be assumed that your character knows for the sake of pacing.
 ## [[Delerium]]

 Iridescent crystals of vast magical potential are found throughout Drakkenheim.
 Known as delerium, these lambent stones emanate unnatural energies that induce madness and monstrous transformations.
 Despite these dangers, delerium is ideally suited to crafting magic items and fueling mighty new spells.
 Sorcerers, warlocks, wizards, and all manner of occult magicians crave its supernatural power, thus delerium commands a high price within arcane circles and underground markets alike.
 Many prospectors risk everything to collect a few fragments, but the true origins of the strange mineral remain unknown.
 The rival factions stand divided over whether the crystals should be destroyed, harnessed, or worshipped, and their simmering disagreements threaten outright war.

 ## Contamination ([[Conditions of Drakkenheim]])

-Characters will also encounter deadly **eldritch contamination** caused by creatures, delerium, and other magical phenomena in Drakkenheim. **==Abilities, equipment, and spells that protect against diseases, magic, or poisons do not work against contamination==**.
+Your characters will also encounter deadly **eldritch contamination** caused by creatures, delerium, and other magical phenomena in and around Drakkenheim. **==Abilities, equipment, and spells that protect against diseases, magic, or poisons do not work against contamination==**.
 It cannot be healed naturally, nor readily removed with low-level spells.
 Player characters will need to work with the factions and find creative solutions to manage these problems during their adventures.
 These hazards cause a new condition called contamination, which inflicts both debilitating symptoms (see below) and otherworldly mutations.

 #### Contamination Symptoms